Nature and Trees in Basel

 The meaning of the tree

-The exhibition shows the history of a thousand years of trees and greenery in Basel.
-In the different phases of urban development, the tree has had other functions, for example, decorative, city planning, private gardening, botanic purposes or religious, political or administrative meaning, for example, court proceedings under the lime tree, the liberty trees of the French Revolution of Christmas trees.
+The exhibition showcases the history of trees and greenery spanning a thousand years in Basel.
+In the various phases of urban development, the tree has served multiple functions, such as decorative, city planning, private gardening, botanical purposes, or religious, political, or administrative significance.
+For example, court proceedings were held under the lime tree, the liberty trees of the French Revolution, or Christmas trees.

 The philosophy of the Stadtgärtnerei Basel, summer 2021.
 Photo TES